-If you have been trying to get pregnant and are experiencing the normal signs of an impending period, such as cramping, bloating, and nausea, do not get discouraged.
+If you have been trying to get pregnant and are experiencing the normal signs of your regular period, such as cramping, bloating, and nausea, do not get discouraged.
 You may still be pregnant!
-Implantation cramps, and implantation spotting occur in 15 to 25 percent of women in the early months of their pregnancy.
+Implantation cramps and implantation spotting occur in 15 to 25 percent of women and might be early signs of pregnancy.
 How can you tell the difference between implantation cramps and period cramps, and if you are pregnant, when should you seek out medical attention?
 We’re here to help guide you, but make sure to contact your doctor for medical advice.

 What Are Implantation Cramps?

 First, let’s explain what implantation cramps are.
 The term “implantation cramps” is a misnomer.
 The implantation of a fertilized egg into the uterus cannot be physically felt.
 Implantation cramps refer to the cramping sensation a woman can feel during the early stages of pregnancy.
 These cramps typically occur ten to fourteen days after conception.
 Putting their occurrence right around the time a woman would be due for her normal monthly period.